 Eiji Press in Tokyo published Bob’s book 未来が見えなくなったとき、僕たちは何を語ればいいのだろうin June of 2015.
-An English Edition will be available by March, 2016 and the working title is a translation of the Japanese: When We Cannot See the Future, Where Do We Begin?
+An English Edition will be available in early 2017 and the working title is a version of the Japanese: AfterNow: When We Cannot See the Future, Where Do We Begin?

 Bob’s extensive blogs from Japan are here: Resilient Japan Blogs

 Two articles that may be of particular interest are: